 High Pin Count Components

 The most common use of component subparts is when a single component part will be simply too large to fit on a page.
 If you consider the size of the smallest standard page template, A4 or Letter, depending on your region, try not to let your symbol grow to larger than half the page height.

 When splitting your microcontroller or other high pin count part up, consider where you put the break.
-For microcontrollers, try to keep the connections for a full port together, do not split a symbol halfway through a group of ports.
+For microcontroller schematic symbol, try to keep the connections for a full port together, do not split a symbol halfway through a group of ports.
 This might mean that some symbols will be much smaller than others or that you end up with one sub-component per port on 32-bit microcontrollers that have 32 pins per port.

 If your high pin count component has a lot of what I call administrative pins, such as power, oscillators, or static/fixed-function communication pins (like ethernet or USB), consider making a subpart for these functions and subparts for all the signal pins.

 Think About Symbols in Schematic Capture

-Perhaps the most important thing to do when designing PCB schematic symbols is to look at the data sheet, consider drawings for typical applications and think how you could rearrange the vendor’s schematic to make it tidier.
+Perhaps the most important thing to do when designing PCB schematic symbols is to look at the datasheet, consider drawings for typical applications and think about how you could rearrange the vendor’s schematic to make it tidier.
 You can often find that moving a couple of pins around can significantly reduce the number of net wiring crossovers or the layout’s neatness.
 When designing your PCB schematic symbols, put thought into how they will be connected and what supporting components will be required around them.
 Ensure all logically grouped pins are placed together and maintain consistency of where you place pins for similar component types.
 This allows them to be used interchangeably and means the reader of the schematic can immediately know where they should look to find a specific pin function.